George de Mohrenschildt: Dallas, Oswald and Haiti

 On April 14, 1963, de Mohrenschildt and his wife Jeanne claimed that during a visit to the Oswalds' Dallas apartment, while Marina was showing Jeanne around the apartment, they discovered a rifle leaning against the wall inside a closet; Jeanne told George that Oswald had a rifle, and George joked to Oswald, "Were you the one who took a pot-shot at General Walker?"
 (General Edwin Walker was a politician whom de Mohrenschildt "knew that Oswald disliked.")
 When asked by the Warren Commission about Oswald's reaction, de Mohrenschildt replied that Oswald "smiled at that".
 In an interview with Edward Jay Epstein, de Mohrenschildt claimed to have told the CIA that he believed Oswald had attempted to murder General Walker.
 "I spoke to the CIA both before and afterwards.
 It was what ruined me."
 The Warren Commission concluded that on April 10, 1963, Oswald had attempted to murder General Edwin Walker.

-In June 1963, de Mohrenschildt moved to Haiti.
+In April 1963, de Mohrenschildt moved to Haiti.
+Here he tried to strike a deal with the government of President Francois "Papa Doc" Duvalier for mineral and oil exploration.
 From 1964 till 1966 mail addressed to de Mohrenschildt was under surveillance, being opened and photographed by the U.S. Embassy in Haiti.

 Following the assassination of Kennedy and murder of Oswald in November 1963, de Mohrenschildt testified before the Warren Commission in April 1964 and minimised his relationship with Oswald.
 He and his wife said they had the impression Oswald admired Kennedy.
 According to Colonel L. Fletcher Prouty, then chief Pentagon-to-CIA liaison officer, de Mohrenschildt also had several private lunches with former CIA director and Warren Commission member Allen Dulles while testifying.
 In November 1966, de Mohrenschildt left Haiti and returned to Dallas.
 During 1967, Orleans Parish District Attorney Jim Garrison interviewed de Mohrenschildt and his wife as part of Garrison's prosecution of Clay Shaw.
 Garrison said that both of the de Mohrenschildts insisted that Oswald had been the scapegoat in the assassination.
 Garrison concluded from his conversation with them that George de Mohrenschildt had been one of Oswald's unwitting "baby-sitters ... assigned to protect or otherwise see to the general welfare of Oswald."